library-data-platform/ldp/doc/Admin_Guide.md

 1\.
 Overview
 ------------

-An _LDP instance_ is composed of an LDP server configuration and an analytic database.
-The LDP server updates data in the database from data sources such as FOLIO modules, and users connect directly to the database to perform reporting and analytics.
+An _LDP1 instance_ is composed of an LDP1 software configuration and an analytic database.
+The LDP1 software updates data in the database from data sources such as FOLIO modules, and users connect directly to the database to perform reporting and analytics.

-LDP is not multitenant in the usual sense, and normally one LDP instance is deployed per library.
+LDP1 is not multitenant in the usual sense, and normally one LDP1 instance is deployed per library.

-This administrator guide covers installation and configuration of an LDP instance.
+This administrator guide covers installation and configuration of an LDP1 instance.

 2\.
 System requirements